Cycled Inspections

 Per RSA 79:5, IV, prior to July 1 each year, the assessing officials shall determine if land enrolled in the current use program has undergone a change in use.

-Note: All representatives wear photo identification from the Town of Bow, have a letter of introduction on Town letterhead signed by the Town Manager, and their car identification is on file with us and the Police Department.
-They will not enter a house in which an adult is not present.
-Always ask for identification if you do not see any on the person at your door, and feel free to call the Assessing Department for verification.
+Note: All representatives carry photo identification issued by the Town of Bow, accompanied by a letter of introduction on Town letterhead signed by the Town Manager.
+Additionally, their car identification is on file with us and the Police Department.
+It's important to note that they will not enter a house unless an adult is present.
+If you don't see any identification on the person at your door, always ask for it, and feel free to call the Assessing Department for verification.